microsoft/LightGBM/docker/README.md

 ## Running the Python-package Сontainer

-Build an image with the LightGBM Python package installed.
+Build an image with the LightGBM Python-package installed.

 ```shell
 mkdir lightgbm-docker